 Our legal bases for processing your data under applicable data protection laws are:Your consent, in accordance with applicable legal requirements.

 - Contract: the processing is necessary in order for us to fulfil our contract with the Merchant to provide payment processing services.

 - Legal obligation: the processing is necessary for our legal compliance.

-- Legitimate interests, and the processing is necessary for Littlepay’s legitimate interests, which may include one or more of the following:
+- Legitimate interests: Where processing is necessary for Littlepay’s legitimate interests, which may include one or more of the following: